DrewOrtego/ArcPy-Samples/Describe_Object_Projection_Bug/README.md

-# Describe_Object_Projection_Bug
+# ArcPy-Samples/Describe_Object_Projection_Bug

-**Name:**

-    Spatial_Describe.py

-**Author:**

-    Andrew Ortego - 08/22/2014
+**Demonstrates**
+* Use of ArcPy Describe objects to report metadata about dataset's and feature classes
+* Use of the os module

+**Usage:**

+    Runs as a standalone script with Python 2.7

 **Purpose:**

-    Demonstrates an equivilency bug between ArcGIS 10.0.0 and 10.1 through 10.2.2.
+    Demonstrates an equivilency bug between 10.0 (SP0) and 10.1 -
+    10.2.2.
 The Describe object for a feature class does not catch the expected spatial reference name.
 Instead, WGS1984 is found.
     The issue is not present for the dataset which contains the feature class.

+**Work Flow:**

+    Collects information about a dataset and prints formatted output to the console.
+Useful if modified to report on specific metadata, such as spatial information or anything else available through the ArcPy Describe objects.

 **Input:**

-    Line 16: The name of the geodatabase to be scanned.
+    Line 16: The directory to the file geodatabase.
-    **Ensure that the script it run from the same directory as the geodatabase.**

 **Output:**

     Prints the spatial info for each dataset and the feature